justinjest/python-essentials/lessons/01IntroToPython.md

   - **Error Handling**: Introduction to `try`, `except` for handling runtime errors.
   - **Basic Debugging**: Using print statements and the `logging` module to debug code effectively.

-## 1.1 Setting up uour environment
+## 1.1 Setting up your environment

 ### Install Python